hexatomic/hexatomic/.github/PULL_REQUEST_TEMPLATE.md

 ## Other information

 <!-- Any other information that is important to this PR such as screenshots of how the component looks before and after the change. -->

+## Pull request checklist

+Please check if your PR fulfills the following requirements:
+- [ ] Tests for the changes have been added, or the PR is neither a bug fix nor a feature
+- [ ] Docs have been reviewed and added / updated if needed, or the PR is neither a bug fix nor a feature
+- [ ] The *Unreleased* section in CHANGELOG.md has been amended to reflect the changes in this PR if needed
+- [ ] Build (`mvn verify`) was run locally and any changes were pushed
+- [ ] The pull request is against the correct branch (`master` for bug fixes, `develop` for new functionality)
+- [ ] [Dependencies and citation templates](https://github.com/hexatomic/hexatomic/tree/develop/releng/templates) have been updated where necessary or there are no new dependencies

 ---